 Most of Don’s professional life has been as a writer and, more recently, also as a motion picture executive producer and a director (although he has also directed documentaries and music videos).
 Additionally he has worked as a consultant on other film-makers’ projects, such as being the “Dinosaur Consultant” (Don’s first on-screen motion picture credit) on producer Roger Corman’s movie Carnosaur (1993).

 In 1994, Donald F. Glut became president of the independent company Frontline Entertainment, Inc., for which he wrote, directed and co-produced a series of independent horror and fantasy movies beginning with Dinosaur Valley Girls, his first professional, feature-length movie.
 That film was soon followed by Before La Brea, a dramatic documentary commissioned by the George C. Page Museum of La Brea Discoveries in Los Angeles, screening daily in the museum’s “Dinosaur Theater” for a decade.
+One of his movies Blood Scarab had its World Premiere at the Music Box theatre in Chicago, where Don saw his first movies as a child growing up just a few blocks away from his home.
+And there were other theatrical screenings of Don’s films.

 Don found directing relatively easy, having learned through writing comic books and TV-animation scripts (which are basically directed on paper, calling all the angles, cuts, camera moves, etc. rather than writing master scenes) how to think visually and stage and break-down scenes.
 Five more Frontline feature-length movies followed, also calling upon what he had learned at USC and from making amateur films.
 In 2000, Don was hired by Irena Belle Productions to freelance-direct The Vampire Hunters Club; a short film featuring an all-star cast of genre actors.
 And in 2014 he started his own new and ongoing independent film company Pecosborn Productions LLC, specializing in “traditional” horror movies and “classic monsters,” the company’s first project being Dances With Werewolves, followed shortly thereafter with Tales of Frankenstein.